FP-IT-Solutions-GmbH/Exchange-15-GEC/README.md

 Parameters in var.ps1

 PS: You need to do your db import manually after this script.
+Just copy into the original install path and then mount the database